- What is an online ordering system, and how does it work in restaurants?

 While independent restaurants have been slow to adopt online ordering, chains are starting to see the benefits of this technology.

-Some chains are launching their own platforms, while others are partnering with third-party providers.
+Some chains are launching their own online ordering software while others are partnering with third-party providers.
 So they’re sure to be a major force in this space going forward.

 While online ordering was originally designed for food delivery, many restaurants are now offering pick-up and take-out options as well.